Vovan-VE/parser/UPGRADING.md

 internally.

 *   At least PHP 7.1 is required now.
+*   Grammar now MUST to define all mentioned terminals.
+Undefined terminals will cause a grammar to fail loading.
 *   `\VovanVE\parser\lexer\Lexer` does not accept anonymous terminals, so use inlines directly.
 *   Deleted class `\VovanVE\parser\LexerBuilder`.